Webinar will be presented on Thursday, April 9, 12:00 PM

 Be the Helper—Support Ohio’s Remote Learning with Quality Content from INFOhio is for INFOhio's IPartners, ICoaches, Providers, and all other education professionals who want to learn how to help support teachers with remote learning.
 In this series, participants will learn how to be the helpers for remote teaching and learning with INFOhio's digital content.
 In addition to sharing more about how to use INFOhio resources and tools, we will invite educational experts (that’s you!) to share best practices, observations of what works, and personal anecdotes from your current remote teaching and learning experiences.
 Each webinar will be held at noon and will last one hour.
 Following the webinar, participants can take a quiz to earn a certificate for one contact hour.

-Emily Rozmus is an INFOhio Instructional Team Specialist.
-She has worked in education for 25 years, first as a secondary English teacher, and then as a district librarian.
+Emily Rozmus has worked in education for nearly 30 years, first as a secondary English teacher and district librarian before starting at INFOhio in 2013.
 Emily has developed district growth plans, integrated technology, created instruction for information literacy, fostered teacher development, and worked on teams to implement curriculum.
-At INFOhio, she focuses on helping educators use INFOhio resources to improve early learning.
-She also works to share research and best practices for helping students be better readers of INFOhio's digital text.
+At INFOhio, she focuses on developing training and outreach to support the use of INFOhio's quality instructional materials in teaching and learning.

 To bookmark this item, save this URL: